-This panel can be fitted to the right of the Central GUI, see Overbridge options.
+This panel can be fitted to the user panel space in the centre section.
 It provides five dedicated faders for controlling surround VCA slaves.

 The main differences to revealing on normal fader strips are:

 - You cannot reveal normal VCAs on this panel. - The last selected surround VCA remains assigned to the reveal faders even if you select a different channel type.
 (Note that from Version 5.10.2 onwards, you can change this from the System Settings.
 If the Reveal Panel Assign Mode option is enabled, the reveal panel is cleared and performs no function unless the channel in access is a surround VCA.)